 That certainly seems to have been the experience of Gail Cavanaugh, an agent with Columbia, South Carolina-based Colonial Life, who admits that “choosing a health plan today is an overwhelming task.”

-Given the sheer number of options that are made available to American seniors when it comes to this process, though, the argument could be made that the older members of our population have it quite a bit worse than their more youthful counterparts.
+Given the sheer number of options that are available to American seniors when it comes to this process, the argument could be made that seniors have it quite a bit worse than younger folks.

 After all, it isn’t out of the question for today’s seniors to find themselves contemplating one or more of the following forms of health insurance as they age: retiree coverage, other private insurance, Medicare, and Medicaid.